Bitdefender Antivirus Review: is this the ultimate antivirus?

 - Secure VPN (200 MB/day per device)

 Basically, it has everything you need for safe browsing.

-For those who want absolutely everything, there’s a Total Security edition.
-It’s the most expensive edition, albeit the one with the longest list of subscription benefits, including a 5 device limit.
+For those who want absolutely everything, there's a Bitdefender Total Security edition.
+It's the most expensive edition, albeit the one with the longest list of subscription benefits, including a 5 device limit.

-Feature-wise, you get greatly expanded Antivirus Plus offerings.
-Here’s what Bitdefender Total Protection adds to the package:
+Feature-wise, you get greatly expanded Bitdefender Antivirus Plus offerings.
+Here's what Bitdefender Total Protection adds to the package:

 - Webcam and microphone protection

 Total Security is also the only option that offers advanced protection for macOS, Android, or iOS devices.
 For Mac, it adds the Time Machine Protection feature against ransomware, Bitdefender Android protects your connected smartwatch with WearOn, and that's just some of it. iOS is the only Bitdefender version that feels a bit lacking.

 Naturally, all of these nice things come at a price.
 Bitdefender Total Security is $39.98 for the first year, and then it's $89.99/yr.
 Bitdefender has neither the lowest prices nor the possibility to use the service on the highest number of devices.
 However, where it hits the home run is the number and quality of features.

 Bitdefender's Family Pack is less of a plan and more of their Total Plan that can be shared between 15 users.
 Each of them will have an individual account with their profiles or settings.

 You're getting 15 accounts for $49.99 for the first year.
 This provides a pretty good value, especially considering that their Internet Security costs $34.99 and only covers three devices.
 You should keep in mind that this is a special price, and the deal is only valid for the first year.
 Afterward, the price does increase.